Evaluation of 5G New Radio Non-orthogonal Multiple Access Methods for Military Applications: Background

 \subsubsection{Pattern Division Multiple Access (PDMA)}

-PDMA is a codebook-based NOMA scheme originating from the method proposed in \cite{sama}.
-PDMA employs a user-specific pattern mapping of the modulated user symbols to resource blocks for differentiating the user data.
+PDMA is a codebook-based NOMA scheme employing a user-specific pattern mapping of the modulated user symbols to resource blocks for differentiating the user data.
 PDMA patterns are selected to offer different orders of transmit diversity.
 To recover the user data, a receiver based on MMSE filter working together with SIC algorithm iteratively or MPA is proposed in the literature \cite{PDMA_TransComm}, \cite{PDMA_Conf}.